 This event honours a group of very special ladies who have worked tirelessly over the years to set up, nurture and develop the Australian and New Zealand Club.
 Some were involved when the club began in 1968, others came along at a later date and gave their support and expertise.
 We are very grateful for the commitment and dedication they have shown and so each year we celebrate them at a special function.

-All members are very welcome to attend.
+All members and non-members are very welcome to attend.
 We hope you will be able to come along and take this opportunity to get to know our Honorary Members a little better.

 The 11th November Remembrance day is held in The Hague on either the Sunday before or after the 11th.
 Once we have these details, we will share with you.